What makes Individual I's a Collective We; Coordination mechanisms & costs: Materials and Methods

-To understand this (dis-)economy of scales, we construct the \emph{mutual interaction network} from the edit history when contributors mention other contributors explicitly (e.g., \textit{Undid revision by @Jisung}).
+To understand this (dis-)economy of scales , we construct the \emph{interaction network} from the edit history when contributors mention other contributors explicitly (e.g., \textit{Undid revision by @Jisung}).
 In this network, each node is the contributor who has mentioned another person or was mentioned by another person at least once.
 Nodes are linked when there exist mentions.
 For simplicity, we ignore directionality in this network.
-As almost 92\% of mentions are revert actions, the constructed mention network wouldn't be too different from the revert network.
-For the analysis, we remove components (or sub-graph) with two nodes, which is a dyadic relationship.
-We extracted the modular structure with the community detection~\cite{blondel2008fast}.
-Overall, the constructed network is modular (average modularity is 0.79).
+As almost 92\% of mentions are revert actions, the constructed mention network would not be too different from the revert network.
+For the analysis, we remove components (subgraph) with two nodes, which is a dyadic relationship.
+We extracted the modular structure with the community detection ~\cite{blondel2008fast}.
+In general, the constructed network is modular (the average modularity is 0.79).